ChiragAswani/grader/README.md

 GradeSafe
 Group one 12/17/2018

-Our code is built on jdk 9 and MySQL 8.0.13.
-Make sure you have these before you run our code.
+Our code is built on jdk 9
+Dependencies Required:
+MySQL 8.0.13.
+jfoeniz-9.0.8.

 Step1:
 	Unzip the file.